braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/multivariate_testing.md

 #### Step 5: Distribute users among your variants and the Winning Variant

 Decide what percentage of your target segment should receive each of your variants, be in the Control Group (if any), and what percentage should receive the Winning Variant once the A/B Test is complete.
-Note that sending to the Winning Variant is only available for campaigns scheduled to send once.
+Note that sending the Winning Variant automatically is only available for Email, Push, and Webhook campaigns scheduled to send once.

 ![AB_control][200]

 #### Step 6: Pick the action that determines the winner

-The Winning Variant can be measured by Unique Opens, Clicks, or Primary Conversion Rate, depending on what channel you're using.
+The Winning Variant can be measured by Unique Opens or Clicks for email, Opens for Push, or Primary Conversion Rate for all channels.
 Selecting Opens or Clicks to determine the winner will not affect what you choose for the campaign's [Conversion Events][205].
 Keep in mind that if you're using a Control Group, users in the Control Group cannot perform Opens or Clicks, so the "performance" of the Control Group is guaranteed to be 0.
 As a result, the Control Group cannot "win" the A/B test, however you still may want to use a Control Group to track other metrics for users who do not receive a message.

 #### Step 7: Schedule when to send the Winning Wariant

 Choose a date and time when the Winning Variant should be sent out.
 Note that when sending in users' local time or with Intelligent Delivery, the Winning Variant must be sent at least 24 hours after the A/B Test to ensure delivery to all users in the Winning Variant group.
-In the dropdown below the date, you can also choose whether or not to send the best performing variant even if it does not win by a [statistically significant][140] margin.
+In the dropdown below the date, you can also choose whether or not to send the best performing variant even if it does not win by a [statistically significant][120] margin.

 #### Designate a Conversion Event (optional)